davidclin/cloudcustodian-policies/README.md

 Use 'custodian validate' to find syntax errors<br>
 Check 'name' of policy doesn't contain spaces<br>
 Check SQS to see if Custodian payload is entering the queue<br>
-Check cloud-custodian-mailer lambda CloudWatch rule schedule (5 minute by default)<br>
+Check SQS permissions permit other accounts if using c7n-org Check cloud-custodian-mailer lambda CloudWatch rule schedule (5 minute by default)<br>
 Check Lambda error logs (this requires CloudWatch logging)<br>
 Check role for lambda(s) have adequate permissions<br>